Lexington High School XC/Track & Field Guiding Principles

 We have the same expectations for everyone on this team.
 It does not matter what event you do, or your talent level.
 We expect every student-athlete to give their best effort on a daily basis, and to commit to being a supportive teammate for the entire season.
 If you are not able to buy into these simple baseline standards, then this team is likely not for you.
 We as coaches put our hearts and souls into providing the highest level of training and preparation so that each student-athlete is mentally and physically cared for and ready to practice and compete.
 We will not tolerate student-athletes who are not willing to put forth their best effort to be a legitimate part of this team.
 We have always valued and committed to being a non-cut sport.
 However, we reserve the right to cut anyone who does not agree to follow the guidelines below:

-- All athletes must stay at meets for the duration of the meet, unless they have spoken with their event coach before the day of the meet.
+- Athletes must stay at meets for the duration of the meet, unless they have spoken with their event coach before the meet.

 - Missing 3 practices with no excuse and without personally notifying your event coach ahead of time will result in you being asked to leave the team.